SudeepRed/Openfabric-Chatbot/readme.md

 The application can be executed in two different ways:
 * locally by running the `start.sh`
 * on in a docker container using `Dockerfile`

-## Submission
-Your solution must be uploaded on GitHub, and submit us the link in **max 1 week** after receiving the task.

-## Note
-Keep in mind that this is the project that will be used to evaluate your skills.
-So we do expect you to make sure that the app is fully functional and doesn't have any obvious missing pieces.